bobes81/Meditation-for-life-stress-free/README.md

 The 404.html page is a custom error page designed to inform users when they attempt to access a page that does not exist on the website.
 It features a simple message and a link to return to the homepage.
 This ensures a better user experience by gracefully handling broken links or incorrect URLs.

 ![Gallery](docs/readme_images/Gallery.jpg)

+## Gallery Page
+The Gallery Page showcases a selection of AI-generated images and a single video that represent the serene and calming essence of meditation.
+The content has been specifically designed to avoid any copyright concerns, ensuring originality.

+Each image is styled with a consistent size and bordered with a subtle green frame to complement the website’s aesthetic.
+The included video adds a dynamic and engaging element, further enhancing the user experience.
+This section is visually appealing and helps users connect with the tranquility and mindfulness promoted by the website.